tstanczyk95/WeatherGCNet/README.md

 ```
 python test_model.py --help
 ```
-Analogously, summary with test MAE and MSE of the tested model will be provided at the end of the run.
+Analogously, summary with test MAE and MSE of the tested model will be provided at the end of the run

 ## Citation
 ```